Hop Hop Stop

 Blend a beginning consonant or consonant blend with -op to make words such as hop, stop, and drop.

-Tell the children they will play a game called "Hop, Hop, Stop!" while they add sounds to the -op ending to make words such as hop, pop, top, and stop.
+The children will play a game called "Hop, Hop, Stop!" as they add sounds to the -op ending to make words such as hop, pop, top, and stop.

 Play "Hop, Hop, Stop!"